 During the fight with Nomak in the church part of the House of Pain, the stained glass window is a replica of Dr. Strange's (another Marvel character who battles the occult) medallion, The Eye of Agamotto.

-In the scene before while entering the vampire club with the Bloodpack, a large neon sign can be seen on top of a building that says in large red letters "Radoo".
-In the history of Vlad the Impaler (who the legend of Dracula is largely based) history talks of his brother Radu.
+In the scene before while entering the vampire club with the Bloodpack, a large neon sign can be seen on top of a building that says, in large red letters, "Radoo".
+The history of Vlad the Impaler (whom the legend of Dracula is largely based upon) talks of his brother Radu.
 This name is also often associated with vampire movies as it is deeply ingrained in the Dracula story.

 David S. Goyer's original idea was to use Morbius as a primary villain, but Marvel decided they wanted to retain the rights to make an entirely separate franchise out of Morbius - i.e. a Morbius film, so the story was changed slightly and Jared Nomak was created to be used as the primary villain instead.